Marina Abramović: The Artist Is Present: March–May 2010

-Abramović sat in a rectangle drawn with tape in the floor of the second floor atrium of the MoMA; theater lights shone on her sitting in a chair and a chair opposite her.
+Abramović sat in a rectangle marked with tape on the floor of the second floor atrium of the MoMA; theater lights shone on her sitting in a chair and a chair opposite her.
 Visitors waiting in line were invited to sit individually across from the artist while she maintained eye contact with them.
-Visitors began crowding the atrium within days of the show opening, some gathering before the exhibit opened each morning to rush for a more preferable place in the line to sit with Abramović.
-Most visitors sat with the artist for five minutes or less, a few sat with her for an entire day.
+Visitors began crowding the atrium within days of the show opening, some gathering before the exhibit opened each morning to get a better place in line.
+Most visitors sat with the artist for five minutes or less, while a few sat with her for an entire day.
 The line attracted no attention from museum security until the last day of the exhibition, when a visitor vomited in line and another began to disrobe.
-Tensions among visitors in line could have arisen from an understanding that for every minute each person in line spent with Abramović, there would be that many fewer minutes in the day for those further back in line to spend with the artist.
-Due to the strenuous nature of sitting for hours at a time, art-enthusiasts have speculated as to whether Abramović wore an adult diaper to eliminate the need to move to urinate.
+Tensions among visitors in line could have arisen from the realization that the longer the earlier visitors spent with Abramović, the less chance that those further back in line would be able to sit with her.
+Due to the strenuous nature of sitting for hours at a time, art-enthusiasts have wondered whether Abramović wore an adult diaper in order to eliminate the need for bathroom breaks.
 Others have highlighted the movements she made in between sitters as a focus of analysis, as the only variations in the artist between sitters were when she would cry if a sitter cried and her moment of physical contact with Ulay, one of the earliest visitors to the exhibition.
-Abramović sat across from 1,545 sitters, including Klaus Biesenbach, James Franco, Lou Reed, Alan Rickman, Jemima Kirke, Jennifer Carpenter and Björk; sitters were asked not to touch or speak to the artist.
+Abramović sat across from 1,545 sitters, including Klaus Biesenbach, James Franco, Lou Reed, Alan Rickman, Jemima Kirke, Jennifer Carpenter, and Björk; sitters were asked not to touch or speak to her.
 By the end of the exhibit, hundreds of visitors were lining up outside the museum overnight to secure a spot in line the next morning.
 Abramović concluded the performance by slipping from the chair where she was seated and rising to a cheering crowd more than ten people deep.